howeeyz/SimpleDatabaseChallenge/README.md

-# SimpleDatabaseChallenge
+# SimpleDatabaseChallenge Guide

-Thumbtack's Simple Database Challenge
+## Guidelines
+Guidelines can be found here: https://www.thumbtack.com/challenges/simple-database

+## How to Run

+## The Design